AshleyScirra/via.js/README.md

 Performance could still be improved.
 The postMessage() overhead is still relatively high.
 Using a binary format and transferring an ArrayBuffer, or using shared memory (SharedArrayBuffer), may be able to more or less completely eliminate this overhead.
 Note that if this overhead is eliminated, then building a command list on the worker is actually faster than running the DOM calls (~50ms vs. ~60ms in the measurements above).

-JavaScript engines could try to further optimise Proxy objects so that building command lists is faster.
+JavaScript engines could try to further optimise the code to build command lists.
+It looks like there is some amount of GC thrashing happening.

 Browsers themselves could potentially use a similar approach to provide built-in support for DOM APIs in workers.
 If it's integrated to the browser it could handle memory management automatically (avoiding a memory leak) and better optimise command list building and execution to further reduce the overhead.
 This library demonstrates that the concept can work reasonably well.